megalithic/hubi/README.md

-# hubitat
+# Hubi

-CLI tool to interface with your local Hubitat home automation hub
+A CLI tool to interface with your local Hubitat home automation hub.